Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 Format: verboten{YYYY-MM-DD-HH-MM-SS}
 ```

 We can find this timestamp from investigating the prefetches.
-Looking at the listed ones a particular prefetch seems to fit the description of 'shredder' perfectly and thats `BLANKANDSECURE_X64`.

-I utilise a tool called [PECmd](https://github.com/EricZimmerman/PECmd) to view the Prefetch and get a date pointing to the last time it was ran.
+I utilise a tool called [PECmd](https://github.com/EricZimmerman/PECmd) to view the Prefetches and extract all of them to a JSONL to parse.

+Searching in the JSONL export I look for 'shredder' and see some references to the prefetch `BLANKANDSECURE_X64.EXE-DF0E2BF6.pf`.

+The question specifically asks for the last time the shredder was executed

 ```json
 {